- 19 May 2022

 - Under the PORTAL SETTINGS category, enable the Show Exception Details setting, then click SAVE.

-The following list details all extensions/executable/scripts that can be restricted by the Extensions Not Allowed setting.
+The following list details all extensions/executables/scripts that the Extensions can restrict the Not Allowed setting.

 File Extension | File Type |